MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-content-delivery-scope.md

 ## Next steps

-In the [next article in this series](powerbi-adoption-roadmap-center-of-excellence.md), learn more about the Center of Excellence.
+In the [next article](powerbi-adoption-roadmap-center-of-excellence.md) in the Power BI adoption roadmap series, learn more about the Center of Excellence.